PLNech/workshop-algolia-zenika/Workshop.md

   - has Algolia account
   - clone repo or get archive

-## Step 1: Parsed JSON in your language
+## Step 1: Parse data and upload to Algolia
 - New project
 - get JSONObject

-## Step 2: Push data to Algolia
 - Algolia dependency
 - Algolia credentials
 > Secured API Key feature, users, A#CL